 Not as the world gives?
 Is this where I get so off track?
 Despite what I know, what I tell myself and others, why do I continue to look for peace from outside circumstances?
 This is all backwards.
 So today I make my confession and prayer.

 I have tried to manufacture peace with control.
 I have interpreted peace as “everyone getting along with each other”.
 I have been frustrated when reality doesn’t match my expectations and have let it erode the peace in my own spirit.
 So you will understand when I read this and get spun a bit sideways.

 “the fruit of the Spirit is peace…” Galatians 5:22

 Fruit … fruit is a product, not an effect.
 You don’t start with the apple, you start with the tree.
 You prune, you water, you care for it if you want the best fruit.
-Isaiah says, “The fruit of that righteousness will be peace; “(Isaiah 32:16) Fruit of righteousness?
+Isaiah says, “The fruit of that righteousness will be peace; its effect will be quietness and confidence forever.“(Isaiah 32:16) Fruit of righteousness?
 What does that even mean?
 That big word that sounds so alien at times.
 It simply means being in a right place before a holy and perfect God.
 Walking straight when the path feels so crooked.

 And since we can’t pull it off on our own – we surrender ourselves.
 And let Jesus who truly did live perfectly carry our mistakes and be our righteousness – our “right-ness”.
 Is it enough?
 Can this be real?
 That His right-ness, can cover me and I get to experience the peace – the fruit of what only He could do?
 Come, get to know Him if you don’t.
 Really know Him – you will find Him more real than the most tangible thing you can touch.